 How tall ARE you (with apologies to Monty Python)?

-We re-drilled for the new specification and thought we were done, only to discover that the Reed has insufficient VTA tower height range to achieve an SRA/VTA starting point for alignment.
+We re-drilled for the new specification and thought we were done, only to discover that the Reed has insufficient VTA tower height range to achieve an SRA/VTA starting point for alignment (to achieve a horizontal headshell).

 This was not the fault of the turntable.

 The Reed is specified for a platter to armboard “drop” of about .8″.
-Statistically, the majority of the tonearms we’ve encountered expect to see a drop in the 1.2 to 1.5″ range ( about 30 to 40mm – we specify 35mm for Galibier turntables).
+Statistically, the majority of the tonearms we’ve encountered expect to see a drop in the 1.2 to 1.5″ range (about 30 to 40mm).
+We specify 34mm for Galibier turntables.

 We fabricated spacers out of acrylic, and this informed us of the final armboard height.
-The sound was dreadful (no surprise, due to the materials interface), but we now had our height.
+The sound was dreadful (no surprise, due to the materials interface), but we now established the height.

 Sometimes, you get lucky.